 The church tower was used as a signal station during the Napoleonic war is still situated there.
 The Brewster family of the now demolished (in 1810) 16th century Hall helped to make this a Puritan centre during the final years of the 16th cent.
 A post mill stood south of the main settlement (near the present A12) until it was blown down in 1931.
 Another tower mill stood on Southwold Road until its demolition in 1964.

-The Shop Museum is set out as a local 'corner' shop of the type that could be have been found up and down the country 50 to 80 years ago.
-It contains the goods, equipment, ledgers and display items that would have been on sale and part of our everyday life prior to the days of supermarkets, freezers and the mass ownership of the motor car.
+The (now closed) Shop Museum was set out as a local 'corner' shop of the type that could be have been found up and down the country 50 to 80 years ago.
+It contained the goods, equipment, ledgers and display items that would have been on sale and part of our everyday life prior to the days of supermarkets, freezers and the mass ownership of the motor car.

 The Real Ale Shop on Priory Farm closed in (we think) early 2010.